tdresser/grassroots/README.md

 # Setup

 Run `setup.sh`.
+Update `grassroots-backend/src/grassroots-shared/local-constants.ts` with your local IP.

 If you use vscode, grab the [recommended](.vscode/extensions.json) extensions, for eslint and prettier.

 # Running in Dev Mode

+You'll need to access via your local IP, not localhost.
+This will change as part of fixing auth.

 There are three pieces to Grassroots.
 You can start everything with `npm run dev` in the root, or separately: